5 items to add to your baby & toddler packing list

 4. Teething Granules

-Teething granules are another homoeopathic remedy for babies that is especially easy to use when traveling with your little one.
+Teething granules are another homoeopathic remedy for babies that is especially easy to use when travelling with your little one.
 Teething granules are made primarily from Chamomilla, which is a known remedy for aches and pains, as well as starch and lactose sugar.
-Apart from providing relief from the pain and discomfort of teething, these teething granules also help with the drooling problem, which can be a bit of a challenge when traveling with a teething baby.
+Apart from providing relief from the pain and discomfort of teething, these teething granules also help with the drooling problem, which can be a bit of a challenge when travelling with a teething baby.
 (Note: Always ensure that your baby is in a sitting position before administering teething granules.)

 5. Tropical Salves and Ointments.